-PC Database This is the list of PCs shown when you select the "DMZ PC", "Virtual

-Server", or "Internet Application".
-This database is maintained automatically, but you can add and delete entries for PCs which use a Fixed

-(Static) IP Address.
+PC Database This is the list of PCs shown when you select the "DMZ PC" or a "Virtual Server".
+This database is maintained automatically, but you can add and delete entries for PCs which use a Fixed (Static) IP Address.